 In a visual narrative sequence, a story is told either in a series of separate graphic works, or in a single work that includes several such incidents.
 On this page are links to four such sequential series — Hogarth’s The Rake’s Progress, Northcote’s Diligence and Dissipation, Nahl’s The Idle Miner and the Industrious Miner, and Cole’s The Course of Empire — and two single works that encompass several events in time: Ghiberti’s Jacob and Esau and Rockwell’s Family Tree.

 Whether in a single work (Ghiberti, Rockwell) or a sequence of works (Hogarth, Northcote, Nahl, Cole), the artists attempt to show the effects of the passage of time on their subject.
-Unlike a novel of a film, though, traditional art form cannot present a continuous flow of narrative, but must focus on a series of significant instances to show the effects of the passage of time.
+Unlike a novel or a film, though, traditional art forms cannot present a continuous flow of narrative, but must focus on a series of significant instances to show the effects of the passage of time.

 However, even a novel or a film must select out specific events to tell the story.
 Otherwise, the audience would be presented with an undifferentiated single event, as in Andy Warhol’s 1964 movie, Sleep.

-There are numerous forms of sequential, of course: films, animated cartoons, comic book, graphic novels, as well as classic photographic sequences such as Eadweard Muybridge’s studies in human and animal motion.
-For our purposes, though, we will look at work in the traditional artistic media: painting, sculpture and works on paper.
+There are numerous forms of sequential art works, of course: films, animated cartoons, comic book, graphic novels, as well as classic photographic sequences such as Eadweard Muybridge’s studies in human and animal motion.
+For our purposes, though, we will look at creations in the traditional artistic media: painting, sculpture and works on paper.

 Click the image or text below for a full view and discussion